eemeli/make-plural/README.md

 ## Dependencies

-Make-plural has no runtime dependencies.
-CLDR plural rule data is included in JSON format; make-plural supports the
+Make-plural has no required runtime dependencies.
+CLDR plural rule data is included in JSON format; make-plural supports the [LDML Language Plural Rules](http://unicode.org/reports/tr35/tr35-numbers.html#Language_Plural_Rules) as used in CLDR release 24 and later.

-[LDML Language Plural Rules](http://unicode.org/reports/tr35/tr35-numbers.html#Language_Plural_Rules) as used in CLDR release 24 and later.
+The CLI binary `bin/make-plural` does use [minimist](https://www.npmjs.com/package/minimist) as an argument parser, but that is not required for any other use.

 Using `MakePlural.load()`, you may make use of external sources of CLDR data.
 For example, the following works when using together with